 An algebraic identity is an equality that holds for any value of its variables.
 They are generally used in the factorization of polynomials or simplification of algebraic calculations.
 Many everyday situations can be formulated in the form of mathematical equations.
 Identities help us by giving away to factorize them.

 While operating a mobile phone.
-There are millions of chips under the screen of your phone, they do their job perfectly so that you rarely feel any glitch.
+There are millions of chips under the screen of your phone, and they do their job perfectly so that you rarely feel any glitches.
 Thousands of engineers brainstorming on complex equations have made this possible.
 They deal with much bigger equations and problems.
 Algebraic identities then become small tools to help solve those problems.
 So maybe they don’t come in front of us directly, but somewhere behind the scenes, someone has definitely used them and making life easier for us.

 Types of Polynomials

-Based on the number of terms present in an Algebraic Expression, For example, there can be 1 term, 2 terms, 3 terms, 4 terms, and so on, they are classified in different categories.
+Based on the number of terms present in an Algebraic Expression, For example, there can be 1 term, 2 terms, 3 terms, 4 terms, and so on, they are classified into different categories.
 The terms are separated by either a positive or a negative sign:

 |Types of Polynomials||Definition||Example|

 x3y + 8z